xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 Objects are related to each others by different means.

-Graphs are made to show the links between them, or try.
+I made graphs to show the links between them, *or tried to*.

 Graphs are generated using the following rules: